 - On TCS display enter COVER (the telescope will move to the COVER position).

-- Turn the dome lights on from LPLC (Local Programable Logic Controller; see below).
+- Turn the dome lights on from the LPLC (Local Programable Logic Controller; see below).

 - Go upstairs, raise the platform with the hand paddle, and remove the telescope cover.
-Move the platform all the way down before going back to the control room downstairs.
+The hand paddle power is enabled by the ON/OFF switch on the paddle, which has three functions allowing movement of the platform, the dome and the wind screen.
+Move the platform all the way down and disable the hand paddle power.
+Go back to the control room downstairs.

 - On TCS computer type ZENITH and answer yes to the question about the platform being down.